Skip to main content

 • stability

-The stability of the game has received mixed reviews, with some players experiencing significant bugs and crashes, particularly after recent updates, while others report a smooth experience with no noticeable issues.
-Glitches, such as freezing and unintended level transport, have been noted, contributing to a sense of depersonalization for some users.
-Overall, stability appears to vary widely among players, with a notable divide between those encountering frequent problems and those enjoying a bug-free experience.
+The stability of the game has received mixed reviews, with some players experiencing significant bugs and crashes, particularly after recent updates, while others reported a smooth experience with no noticeable issues.
+Intentional glitches are noted by some as adding to the game's atmosphere, though they can also lead to frustrating gameplay moments, such as being frozen in place or needing to restart levels.
+Overall, stability appears to vary widely among players, with a notable divide between those encountering technical problems and those enjoying a seamless experience.

 • “The one with the island was actually just buggy and caused me to get frozen in place multiple times, having to restart the level.”